 The Saarinen Tulip seating collection consists of an armchair and an armless chair, with swivel or fixed base.

 The chairs are available with either an upholstered seat cushion, or fully upholstered inner shell with seat cushion.
 The swivel stool with an upholstered cushion completes the collection.
 The KnollStudio logo and the signature of Eero Saarinen are located on the underside of the base.

 Base consists of cast aluminium with Rilsan coated finish for the white and black versions.
-The Platinum base has a polyurethane coat with transparent finish.

 The shell is moulded fibreglass reinforced plastic bonded finish.